oxysoft/stable-diffusion-webui/README.md

 So the plugin announces its job signatures like this: `name, function, input type, output type, parameter class` Each invocation function returns one or multiple jobs, and each job has an associated param object to configure it.

-A lot of useless UI shit mixed into the backend, we're mostly restarting from scartch for the gradio UI.
+A lot of useless UI shit mixed into the backend, we're mostly restarting from scratch for the gradio UI.

-Contribution points:

-- Obviously I am trying to get the SD plugin working first with img2img and txt2img jobs, then all the upscalers are mostly the same.
-- It would be cool to embed a CLI interface into the server but idk how to do this with flask, I'm using app.run().
-- Missing a UI and the Stable Diffusion plugin is in shambles because still refactoring.
-A lot of the API points are missing for a good UI
-- Need to figure out sessions with connection methods like passwords, ssh, etc. otherwise anyone can request jobs if u share (lol)
-- Need to figure out how we can get an efficient system where plugins are hosted on github and collect them for listing.
-- Removing a lot of cli args and options and using job params where possible

 AUTOMATIC1111 is still not responding and I don't know any other way to contact him so don't know if we have him on-board.
 The project must be renamed to stable-core or something not stable-diffusion related.

-## Core/Plugin Refactor Progress - 10/18
+## Progress Report - 10/19

 If you wish to contribute and speed things up, this is the current state of things: